ashblue/fluid-stats/README.md

 #### Stats Settings File

 Remember that settings file we created at the beginning and placed in `Resources/StatsSettings`?
-It let's us override the order of operations and default stats shared among all containers.
-That in mind, we can move our default stats to the settings so all created characters automatically get a health stat.
-Personally I often use this to have special customized data for different NPCs and player characters.
+It lets you override the stats shared among all containers.
+In short all stats added to the settings will appear on every character.
+Move your default stats to the settings so all created characters automatically get a health stat.

 Set the default stats to your "DefaultsStats" object and remove the old reference.